Sign up to our Newsletter

 • Logical: to come to dispassionate conclusions based solely on law and evidence

-It’s essential you also have excellent people and teaching skills!
-You’ll be working with clients who likely have little knowledge of the law.
+It’s also essential that you have excellent people and teaching skills.
+You’ll be working with clients who likely have little knowledge of law.
 You must share your expertise with them in a way that is easy to follow.

 Appellate Lawyer Salary and Job Outlook

-Appellate lawyers will always be necessary because court decisions are ultimately made by humans, and humans are prone to bias, misinterpretation, and error.
+Appellate lawyers will always be necessary because humans ultimately make court decisions and are prone to bias, misinterpretation, and error.
 That being said, appellate law is typically very competitive.

 FAQs: How to Become an Appellate Lawyer